Judge denies county’s attempt to dismiss claims in Desmond lawsuit

 In April 2017, Gains said Desmond violated office policy by discussing a matter that no longer involved him with people outside the office, including a lawyer who sued the county in federal court.

-Desmond alleges Gains fired him for his attempts to expose misconduct within the prosecutor’s office.
+Desmond alleges that Gains fired him for his attempts to expose misconduct within the prosecutor’s office.